Advertisement

 When considering where to apply, cities such as Bismarck and Grand Forks appear to have a higher number of open waiting lists, suggesting more immediate opportunities.
 For applicants in Fargo and Bismarck, local information indicates that their Public Housing Authorities (PHAs) may process applications faster than national averages, potentially shortening the wait for assistance.
 Recent activity at the Fargo Housing and Redevelopment Authority, which saw some "Other" lists change between open and closed status, highlights the dynamic nature of these waitlists.
 Given the comparatively lower demand in North Dakota, applicants may find it beneficial to apply to multiple open lists where they meet eligibility requirements.

-The cities with the most open waitlists in North Dakota right now are Bismarck (17), Minot (11), Grand Forks (7), Dickinson (4), and Fargo (3) .
+The cities with the most open waitlists in North Dakota right now are Fargo (31), Bismarck (15), Minot (11), Grand Forks (8), and Dickinson (4) .
 Applicants who are flexible about location will generally receive assistance sooner than those who apply to a single waitlist in a high-demand area.

-Latest opening: Fargo Housing and Redevelopment Authority — other
+Latest opening: Nelson County Housing Authority — HCV

 Eligibility Requirements for North Dakota